Tie a palm bush for Palm Sunday . by Augarten Hotel Neustift

 What do you need to tie a palm bush?

 We use palm catkins for the palm bushes.
-As the catkins of the willow are very popular with bees and are considered to be the first food for bees after winter, the catkins should only be cut off in the garden after flowering … preferably branches of the same length.
+As the catkins of the willow are very popular with bees and are considered the first food for bees after winter, the catkins should only be cut off in the garden after flowering … preferably branches of the same length.

 In addition to the branches of the palm catkins, you will also need some branches of a box tree to make the bush nice and green.
 You will also need colorful fabric ribbons, crepe paper, splits and scissors.